How ChatGPT Works: Simple Explanation for Beginners

 5. Organize Your Conversations

 As you accumulate dozens or hundreds of ChatGPT conversations, organization becomes critical.
-ChatGPT Toolbox helps you:
+AI Toolbox helps you:

 Understanding how ChatGPT works today helps you anticipate where the technology is heading.
 According to OpenAI's release notes, several trends are shaping the future: